She Has Her Mother’s Laugh:

 BOOK CLUB GUIDE

 If you’re in a book club, here’s a guide you can use for your discussion (pdf).

 Here’s an interview on Fresh Air.
+Bill Nye talked with Carl and his daughter Charlotte about the book on his podcast Science Rules.
 Zimmer also spoke to WNYC’s Midday about heredity: listen here.
 Cosmologist Sean Carroll talked to Zimmer for his Mindscape podcast.
 You can also watch Zimmer in conversation about She Has Her Mother’s Laugh on BookTV.

 What People Are Saying

 “A sweeping, magisterial book that illuminates the very nature of who we are.”